hbroek/reken/documentation/developer-guide/chapter-4.md

 The `<div>` element will only be displayed if the `isLoggedIn` variable is `true`.

-To control how an element is shown, a class name preceding the expression can be provided.
+A class name preceding the expression can be provided to control how an element is shown.

 **Example:**
 ```html